dibu28/ChecksumFolder/README.md

 against a previously generated list of hashes.
 By default SHA1 is used but the hash algorithm can be changed.

+### Build Requirements
+Building with NEON support requires CGO enabled and a working C compiler.

 ## Usage

 ### Generate checksums